vladkinoman/just-my-notes/books/best-comics-to-read.md

 > Aside from all the mentioned and you're also interested in the animated universe, Return of the Joker's pretty grim.

-## Where to start with Green Lantern?
+## Where to start with Green Lantern

 Most people would tell you to start with **Green Lantern: Rebirth**, but I think that story is a bit confusing for a new reader.
 So here is a list of the events that take place before that story in chronological order.
 The **bold** ones are a part of Geoff John's run while the *italic* ones are from the 90's: